iancaragol/Feyre/README.md

 This bot was created to help facilitate RPG games such as D&D and Pathfinder.
 It is written in python and uses the discord.py module.

-All spells, feats, and monsters are taken from the D&D Standard Reference Document.
+All spells, feats, and monsters are taken from the D&D Standard Reference Document or scraped from the free sections of D&D beyond.

 ## Features
 #### > Dice Rolling: